mochristman/Morgan-Christman/content/certifications/accomplishments.md

     certificate_url: ''
     date_start: '2021-04-25'
     date_end: ''
-    description: 'This certification focuses on prevention, assessment, and treatment of environmental illnesses, recognizing, and stabilizing life threats caused by trauma, and calling for a rescue in the event of a wilderness emergency.'
+    description: 'This certification focuses on prevention, assessment, and treatment of environmental illnesses, recognizing, and stabilizing life threats caused by trauma as well as calling for rescue in the event of a wilderness emergency.'
   - organization: Desert Mountain Medicine
     organization_url: 'https://desertmountainmedicine.com/'
     title: CPR